Sorting order options for the Reminders Window

 Configuring the Reminders Window

 Unfortunately, the Reminders Window in Outlook is completely deprived of any options.
-Clicking on the “Subject” or “Due in” column headers (which have been removed in Outlook 2013) won’t even let you resort the list.
+Since Outlook 2013, there isn’t even a “Subject” or “Due in” column headers anymore either (which didn’t resort when clicked on anyway).

 If you’d like to see improvements made to the Reminders Window, then you can provide feedback or suggest a feature directly from within Outlook via;